 No matter how many years pass, where you were on 9/11 remains a vivid memory for those who lived through it.

-I was 25 years old, and working in the entertainment software industry.
+I was 25 years old, and working in the entertainment software/computer game industry.
 Never a morning person, my first moments of the day were a blur of trying to wake up for my work commute.
-There was a confused murmuring between the cast members of the Kidd Kraddick in the Morning radio show, as I made my way to the DART Rail.
+As I got in my car for the morning, there was a confused murmuring between the cast members of the Kidd Kraddick in the Morning radio show as I made my way to the DART Rail.
 Something about an attack in New York.
 Details were still coming in.

 I took the train from Mockingbird Station to the West End Marketplace, so it allowed me time to wake up.
 The morning felt restless, but I still didn’t have a clear picture why.
 I was focused on making it to work.

 I walked into the office just in time to see the second plane hit the World Trade Center.
 My co-workers were huddled around the break room’s television set.
 I stared blankly at the television screen as my stomach sunk.
 It felt like something out of a film, certainly not real.
 The flight impact happened so casually.

 My mind briefly flashed to my visit to New York City during the summer of 2001.
 I had the opportunity to visit the observation deck of the World Trade Center, but declined due to the long line of people waiting.

 “Next time,” I thought to myself, an opportunity that would never be available again.

 Our boss let us go home.
 There was nothing left for the day.
 I went back to the train, then back to my car.
 After making a few calls to friends and family, I stayed at a friends house until late that evening.
 Everything felt uncertain.
 It felt like a light switch had clicked on our world.